How to Succeed as a Duke Premed

 Part 1: Introduction

-Located in Durham, North Carolina, Duke is well-known both for its liberal arts education and engineering focus, which are complemented by a variety of top-tier graduate programs, including the Duke University School of Medicine.
-It is no surprise, then, that Duke also offers a robust premed program.
+Located in Durham, North Carolina, Duke is well-known both for its liberal arts education and engineering focus, which are complemented by various top-tier graduate programs, including the Duke University School of Medicine.
+It is no surprise that Duke also offers a robust premed program.
 Students get plugged into pre-health advising and hands-on research experiences as soon as they walk on campus.

 Yet, the journey is not for the faint of heart.
-Many first-year students who intend to become a healthcare professional quickly change their minds.
+Many first-year students who intend to become healthcare professionals quickly change their minds.
 Even so, approximately 25% of each incoming class will eventually apply to medical school.
 Students who stay the course face fierce competition from other top-notch students.

 Being a premedical student at any school can be challenging.
-You’ll be taking classes in many difficult subjects, including physics, biology, biochemistry, and even statistics.
+You’ll take classes in many difficult subjects, including physics, biology, biochemistry, and statistics.
 Your time will be split between studying, volunteering, and clinical exposure.
-Duke offers a myriad of opportunities—with hundreds of student groups, study-abroad programs, clinical shadowing, and domestic and international volunteer experiences available, students often feel overwhelmed by the prospect of being a Duke premed student.
+Duke offers many opportunities—with hundreds of student groups, study-abroad programs, clinical shadowing, and domestic and international volunteer experiences available, students often feel overwhelmed by the prospect of being a Duke premed student.

 ----